rennehir/stupid-hack-test-repo/README.md

+Don’t interrupt someone working intently on a puzzle.
+Chances are, you’ll hear some crosswords.

 I couldn't figure out how the seat belt worked.
 Then it just clicked.

 I'm practicing for a bug-eating contest and I've got butterflies in my stomach.